"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Study 2: Evaluating VLM Caption Accuracy for Product Understanding

-As we saw earlier, rounded labels and text panels had varying effects on model performance; our regression results show this more clearly.
-Only text panels caused a significant drop in performance, reducing the odds of correct product identification by 40.8\%.
-An interaction effect for framing by text panels was also significant (p < 0.001), with the interaction plot showing that framing drops performance with and without a text panel, but no text panel often results in {\em poorer} performance when misframed.
-This suggests that text panels can provide the VLM clues about the product (such as from a longer description of a frozen meal), even if other identifying features are not in clear view (the brand logo or meal title).
-While having a rounded label had an insignificant effect on product identification odds, the interaction effect for rotation by rounded labels was significant (p < 0.01), with the drop in performance being less steep than when only one variable is true (similar to image quality interactions).
+As we saw earlier, rounded labels and text panels had varying effects on model performance; our regression results provide a clearer illustration.
+Only text panels caused a significant drop in performance, reducing the odds of correct product identification by 43.5\%.
+An interaction effect for framing by text panel was also significant ($p < 0.001$), with the interaction plot showing that framing generally reduces performance, but no text panel results in {\em poorer} performance when misframed.
+This suggests that text panels can provide the VLM with clues about the product (e.g., from a longer description of a frozen meal), even if other identifying features are not in clear view (e.g., the brand logo or meal title).
+While having a rounded label had an insignificant effect on product identification odds, the interaction effect for rotation by rounded labels was significant ($p < 0.01$), with the drop in performance being less steep than when only one variable is true (similar to image quality interactions).
 Appendix~\ref{appendix:additional-examples}, Table~\ref{fig:text-panels-rounded-labels} shows examples of these effects.
-For instance, no model correctly identified the ground beef as 90\% lean, 10\% fat, despite it being clearly visible in the upper left, and all models but Llama noticed the text.
-The rounded Manwich sloppy Joe can partially shows the ``M'' from the logo and an image of prepared sloppy joes, but all models focused on the more visible tomatoes instead, inferring it was just tomato sauce.
+For instance, no model correctly identified the ground beef as 90\% lean, 10\% fat, despite it being clearly visible in the upper left, and only Llama noticed the text.
+The rounded Manwich sloppy joe can partially shows the ``M'' from the logo and an image of prepared sloppy joe, but all models focused on the more visible tomatoes instead, inferring it was just tomato sauce.

-Finally, our regression analysis shows model-wise differences in product recognition performance.
-Compared to GPT, the best-performing model, all VLMs had significantly reduced performance (Gemini: 42.5\% reduced odds; Llama: 82.0\%; Molmo: 83.1\%).
-We found a significant interaction effect for blur by Gemini (p < 0.05) and rotation by Gemini (p < 0.05).
-The interaction plots showed that Gemini's performance relative to GPT drops less quickly when the image is blurred or rotated, suggesting it may be more resistant to these distortions than GPT.
-We also found a significant, negative interaction for rotation by Molmo (p < 0.05).
-The interaction plot shows that the drop in performance is steeper when images are rotated, suggesting that Molmo is worse at handling rotations than GPT is.
+Finally, our regression analysis shows model-wise differences in product identification performance.
+Compared to GPT, the best-performing model, all VLMs had significantly reduced performance (Gemini: 45.1\% reduced odds; Llama: 82.9\%; Molmo: 83.9\%).
+We found a significant interaction effect for blur by Gemini ($p < 0.05$).
+The interaction plots showed that Gemini's performance relative to GPT declines more slowly for blurred images, suggesting greater resistance to it.
+We also found a significant negative interaction between rotation and Molmo ($p < 0.01$).
+The interaction plot showed that the drop in performance is steeper when images are rotated, suggesting that Molmo is worse at handling rotations than GPT is.